tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 The physical network resources in the network can be logically partitioned by having a representation of network resources appear in a virtual topology.
-The virtual topology can contain all or a subset of the physical network resources.
+The virtual topology can contain all or a subset of the physical network resources by applying specific topology filters on the native topology.
 The logical network resources that appear in the virtual topology can reflect a part, whole, or in-excess of the physical network resource capacity (when oversubscription is desirable).
 For example, a physical link bandwidth can be divided into fractions, each dedicated to a slice aggregate.
 Each fraction of the